The 50 greatest directors and their 100 best movies

 Decades ago, this cover story would have been unthinkable.
 Directors weren't stars in the days of the old Hollywood studio system.
 Stars were stars.
 Directors were the employees who made sure everyone did his or her part and got out, within the budget and on time.
 Any director who insisted on artistic control — that crackpot Welles, say — was a troublemaker.

-How did we get from there to here: Scorsese, Spielberg, and Stone inspiring passionate debate in video-store aisles, Tarantino garnering as much ink as James Dean once did?
+How did we get from there to here: Scorsese, Spielberg, and Stone inspiring passionate debate among movie lovers, Tarantino garnering as much press as James Dean once did?
 Some of the credit has to go to film critics who, in the late '50s and early '60s, pioneered the auteur theory — the idea that the director is the primary author of a movie.
 But the shift has come from the audience, too.
 These days, when we watch a tape of Jaws or The Birds or Mr. Smith Goes to Washington, we know we are privy to one person's way of seeing the world — one that has the power to change the way we see the world.

 And what gets a director on our list of the 50 Greatest?
 A consistent body of work or a handful of great movies; a compelling vision; a groundbreaking style; above all, a personal stamp that cuts across films, genres, and decades.
-We tried to balance the home team against directors from other countries and geniuses past against prodigies present.
-If the list is glaringly made up of white guys — an inescapable fact of movie history — that’s because it’s still too early to reflect the different voices starting to be heard.
+We tried to balance the home team against directors from other countries and past geniuses against present prodigies.
+The list may be glaringly made up of white guys — an inescapable fact of movie history — but diverse voices have been resonating louder within Hollywood, setting new standards for directorial excellence.

 Here are the artists who made the cut — in every sense of the phrase.